Evolution and dimensional crossover from the bulk subbands in ABC-stacked graphene to a three-dimensional Dirac cone structure in rhombohedral graphite: RESULTS AND ANALYSES

 \subsection{Evolution}

-The eigenenergies $\pm\varepsilon_{j}(p)$ of $H^{(N)}_{\mathrm{bulk}}(\varepsilon)$ for the bulk subbands are calculated from Eq.
-(23) for various numbers ($N$) of ABC-stacked graphene layers.
-The results are presented and discussed below, together with the energies of the surface subbands
+The eigenenergies $\varepsilon^{(\pm)}_{j}(p)$ of the effective bulk Hamiltonian $H^{(N)}_{\mathrm{bulk}}(\varepsilon)$ of ABCNG are calculated from Eq.s (27) and (30) for various numbers ($N$) of layers.
+The results are presented and discussed below, accompanied with the energies of the surface subbands

 which is obtained from the chiral effective Hamiltonian $H^{(N)}_{\mathrm{chiral}}$ given in Eq.
-(7).
-In Fig. 2, the evolution of the band structure of ABC-stacked graphene is clear in an overview from a few layers ($N=3,4,\ldots,8$) to a lot of layers ($N\approx100$).
-Certainly, the surface subbands are rapidly flatten inside the interval $0<vp/\beta_{1}<1=vp_{D}/\beta_{1}$.
-It is noted that the use of $H^{(N)}_{\mathrm{chiral}}$ fails dramatically outside this interval, whereas actually the surface subbands should be suppressed due to band repulsion.
-This failure can be circumvented using the full Hamiltonian consisting of coupled surface and bulk states, whether around the $K$ point\cite{nakamura08,yuan11} or over the whole BZ.\cite{lin14} By contrast, our results from the non-perturbative $H_{\mathrm{bulk}}^{(N)}(\varepsilon)$ for the bulk subbands agree with those obtained using the full Hamiltonian over a wide region.\cite{nakamura08,lin14}
+(12).
+In Fig. 4, the evolution of the band structure of ABCNG is clear in an overview from a few layers ($N=3,4,\ldots,8$) to a lot of layers ($N\approx100$).
+Certainly, the surface subbands are rapidly flatten inside the interval, $0<v_{0}p/\beta_{1}<1=v_{0}p_{D}/\beta_{1}$, between $\bar{K}^{(+)}$ and the projection of the DP spiral.\cite{heikkila10} As having been noted, outside the interval the energies of $H^{(N)}_{\mathrm{chiral}}$ diverge dramatically.
+The actual surface subbands are, however, known to be suppressed due to band repulsion, and can be acquired using the full Hamiltonian consisting of coupled surface and bulk states over the whole BZ.\cite{nakamura08,lin14} By contrast, our results from the non-perturbative $H_{\mathrm{bulk}}^{(N)}(\varepsilon)$ agree with those full Hamiltonian results over a wide region.